hm-lang/core/proposals/README.md

 (besides spaces), otherwise a compiler error is thrown.
 All characters on all lines in between the multiline comment symbols (e.g., `#(#` to `#)#`) are ignored.

-Note that `#@` is an end-of-line comment reserved for the compiler, so if you use them they may be deleted/updated in unexpected ways.
+Note that the prefix `#@` signifies an end-of-line comment from the compiler, so if you use them they may be deleted/updated in unexpected ways.

 TODO: discuss `# comment comment @O(N^2)` as a way to declare a method's asymptotic time